 However, a vendor cannot impose depreciation on the item if you only used it to see if it was the correct size, in working condition, etc.

 How can I get help in case of problems with the vendor?

-- In the event of a problem with a vendor in another Member state of the European Union, Iceland, Norway, or the United Kingdom, contact your country of residence’s European Consumer Centre.
+- If a problem with a vendor in another Member state of the European Union, Iceland, Norway, or the United Kingdom, contact your country of residence’s European Consumer Centre.